jaredly/j3/Roadmap.md

+#

+- [ ] render readonly for sseearch results
+- [ ] "pin" a toplevel, render readonly

 # Getting back into thih

 - [x] algw-err is now checking type aliases, and we need to support recursive type aliases